Kauhsa/spark-code-camp-example-project/README.md

 path/to/spark-distribution/bin/spark-submit \
     --class "my.java.or.scala.Program" \
     --master "local" \
-    --jar "target/your-artifact-id-1.0-jar-with-dependencies.jar"
+    "target/your-artifact-id-1.0-jar-with-dependencies.jar"
 ```

 Spark likes to print a lot of... details about the execution to stderr, so if it bothers you, redirect stderr to a file (append the command with `2> stderr.log`).

-Since the commands can get quite long, putting them inside a shell script is helpful.
+Since the commands can get quite long, creating some helper scripts for yourself is helpful.

-## How to run in a Ukko cluster
+## How to run in the Ukko cluster

-First, you'll need to setup Spark in Ukko cluster.
-See [guide to setup Spark in Ukko](SPARK_IN_UKKO.md) for instructions.
+First, you'll need to setup Spark in the Ukko cluster.
+See the [guide to setup Spark in Ukko](SPARK_IN_UKKO.md) for instructions.

-Next step is to copy your JAR to /cs/taatto/scratch, this can be done using SCP:
+Next step is to copy your JAR to `/cs/taatto/scratch`, this can be done using SCP:

 ```
 scp target/your-artifact-id-1.0-jar-with-dependencies.jar \
-    melkinpaasi.cs.helsinki.fi:/cs/taatto/your_username/your-artifact-id-1.0-jar-with-dependencies.jar
+    melkinkari.cs.helsinki.fi:/cs/taatto/scratch/your_username/your-artifact-id-1.0-jar-with-dependencies.jar
 ```

 After this is done, run the following **in your master Ukko node** (correct the paths):